 Correct.
 A /5 fully seated axle, see that the hole for the tommy bar is next to the swing arm?

 Incorrect.
 The same axle in a bind.
 You can see the extra space between the hole for the tommy bar and the swing arm.

 It will look about the same on a /6 or /7.
-On these models it is important to have the axle hole horizontal and not vertical.
-I have heard the complaint that some owners don’t want the hole flat because it will collect water and rust.
+On these models, it is important to have the axle hole horizontal and not vertical.
+I have heard the complaint that some owners don’t want the hole to be flat because it will collect water and then it may rust.
 The reason for the hole as shown is so that one can use the tommy bar to extract the axle.
 With the axle nut removed and the pinch bolt loose, insert the tommy bar and rotate it.
 The swing arm is cut at a bevel and that acts as a ramp to give you a mechanical advantage in starting the axle removal.
 One can install the axle with the tommy bar and crank it downwards until it just touches the swing arm.
 The hole won’t be quite flat and the water will drain out.

 Correct.
 This is the front axle on a /2.

 Correct.
 This is the rear axle on a /2.

 Do not over tighten the axle nut.
 On /5 and later the factory messed up the bearing preload.
 The result is catastrophic, the bearing will spin in the hub.
 Then you may need a new hub.
 Go to my page on wheel bearings to read about this issue.
 On the /2, the axle nut can (usually) be tightened up to the specified 25 ft. lbs. of torque safely.
 On /5, and later, that may not be the case, test it.

 The second reason why the axle goes in with difficulty.